“Thus far the Lord has helped us”

-We are alone.
+If we do not do this, we are alone and without the mercy of God.
 We are left to find mercy only in the world, and in the world, there is precious little mercy to be found.

-If we want mercy, let us confess as did the people of Israel under the leadership of Samuel, and as the great King David also confess, “We have sinned against the LORD.”
+If we want mercy, let us confess as did the people of Israel under the leadership of Samuel, and as the great King David also confessed, “We have sinned against the LORD.”